dsbristol/dst/coursebook/appendix1-prep.md

 * Install [R Studio](https://rstudio.com/products/rstudio/download/) and [R](https://www.r-project.org/)
 * How to set up [Github Desktop and Git](appendix4-github.md)
-* How to set up Jupyter Notebook with python
-* How to set up Jupyter Notebook with R
 * How to get access to [BlueCrystal](appendix5-bluecrystal.md)
-* Windows/OSX/Linux
 * Virtual environments: see [Appendix 3: Replicability](appendix3-replicability.md)
 * [How to work with Markdown](https://guides.github.com/features/mastering-markdown/)

-TODO: LOTS TO DO